i10416/prettytable-native/README.md

 # Write a Simple CLI Application with Scala Native
+This repository shows a simple example of writing a standalone CLI application with scala-native.
 ## Goal
 Our goal is to write a toy application which pretty-prints a csv file in your terminal.